bmatthews1/Ray_Trace_GLSL/README.md

 - **radius** : the size of the sphere (if there is a sphere to render)
 - **random threshhold** : the percentage chance of ignoring a pixel (set max on low powered machines)
 - **sub samples** : specifies the grid size of the sub-samples used in grid and jittered sampling methods
+- **line width** : specifies the line width for line sampling modes
 - **modes** :
     * **Sphere** : renders a single sphere colored by normalized coordinate (xyz -> rgb)
     * **Environment** : renders a sphere with an environment map and performs reflection on the sphere